tfagerlind/topac/README.md

 Topac stands for Top As Code, where Top is a generalization of Desktop and Laptop.

+Topac includes installation and configuration of

+* I3
+* Vim
+* Git
+* ARandR

 ## Prerequisites

 Prerequisites for running configurations: